 By PSW Staff • January 13, 2009 The Meyer Sound loudspeaker contingent traveling with Leonard Cohen, supplied by Solotech After more than 15 years off the road, legendary singer-songwriter and poet Leonard Cohen is treating fans to a long-anticipated world tour.
 Cohen and his nine-piece band, led by renowned bassist Roscoe Beck, kicked off the tour with dates across Canada and Europe.
 Montreal-based Solotech is providing support for the tour, using a high-performance system featuring Meyer Sound MILO and MICA line array loudspeakers.
 As FOH Engineer Mark Vreeken explains, Meyer Sound was chosen for flexibility in the face of an assortment of venue sizes and shapes, from London’s O2 Arena to the Olympia, the oldest music hall in Paris.
 “We brought a number of different Meyer speakers along, so we can interchange and still maintain consistent tone everywhere.
 And the Galileo loudspeaker management system and SIM 3 audio analyzer are both excellent tools.”
 Solotech systems technician Étienne Lapré typically configures the rig with 16 MILO and 12 MICA line array loudspeakers per side, with each array also carrying six 700-HP subwoofers.
 Ten M’elodie line array loudspeakers provide downfill, with eight M3D-Sub directional subwoofers and a complement of CQ-1 and CQ-2 loudspeakers in front.
 Delay hangs vary between eight and 16 MICA boxes, depending on the venue.
 Three Galileo 616 processors handle system processing, and Lapré configures the rig using MAPP Online Pro acoustical prediction program.
 “Depending on the day, we juggle things around a bit to cover every spot,” says Vreeken.
 “Acoustically, some rooms will always be better than others, but the consistency of the Meyer Sound system has delivered in every venue.
 And the Meyer speakers are ideally suited for the detail of Mr. Cohen’s music.”
 Vreeken consulted with Solotech’s Mario St. Onge, Richard Lachance and Dean Roney to design the audio system, with Roney and David Brazeau overseeing the logistics.
 “Solotech is just an incredible company, and the crew is terrific,” says Vreeken.
 “Things always go smoothly when Ian Donald is production manager and Solotech is providing audio.”
 Vreeken also points to monitor engineer Russ Wilson and recording engineer Ed Sanders as important links in the chain.
 “Those guys shared a lot of insight about artist-specific considerations and potential challenges.
 Without them, we would not be having nearly as much fun out here.”
 “The reviews from the tour have all been great,” Vreeken concludes, “and we owe a lot of that to the speaker system itself.
 At the end of the day, it’s about making the artist and the audience happy, and I think we’ve achieved that.”
-For more information: Meyer Sound Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Arenas Canada Concerts Delay Europe Loudspeakers Meyer Sound Processors Production Subwoofers Systems Technician Tours · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+For more information: Meyer Sound Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Arenas Canada Concerts Delay Europe Loudspeakers Meyer Sound Processors Production Subwoofers Systems Technician Tours · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.